This Asian-inspired salad is quick to put together and full of flavor and crunch.

 Cut pork tenderloin into thin slices; cut slices into bite-sized pieces.
 Set aside.

 Melt butter in 12-inch skillet over medium heat.
-Stir in brown sugar, soy sauce, hoisin, garlic powder and ginger.
+Stir in soy sauce, hoisin sauce, brown sugar, garlic powder and ginger.
 Add pork; cook 3-5 minutes or until no longer pink.

-Add mirin, rice vinegar and cornstarch to the skillet.
+Add mirin, rice vinegar and cornstarch.
 Cook, stirring constantly, 1-2 minutes or until sauce comes to a simmer and thickens.

 Spoon pork and glaze over salad mixture; toss lightly.
 Serve immediately.